 Located between Chinatown and Tribeca in New York City, Mmuseumm is housed in an abandoned elevator shaft and is a former Broadway costume workshop.

 The tiny museum in Cortlandt Alley has hosted exhibitions on modern artifacts and everyday objects to everything in between and their exhibits centred on religion are particularly interesting: Modern Religion, Nothing is Perfect, and Venezuela Counterfeits.

 Arizona: The World’s Smallest Museum

 It’s all in the name for the World’s Smallest Museum located in Superior, Arizona along Route 60.
-While no longer the official world record holder, the World’s Smallest Museum is only 12.5 square metres in size and while it may not have your favourite online casino Dubai on offer; it has everything from antique household items to original songbooks from the Beatles, and most importantly, the largest Apache Tear in the world.
+While no longer the official world record holder, the World’s Smallest Museum is only 12.5 square metres in size; it has everything from antique household items to original songbooks from the Beatles, and most importantly, the largest Apache Tear in the world.
 Said to possess healing properties, Apache Tears are round volcanic stones from the mountain known as Apache Leap.

 Alabama: Edgar’s Closet

 Dedicated to one of the world’s greatest writers, Edgar Allan Poe, Edgar’s Closet in Tuscaloosa, Alabama is housed inside a high school closet and is just 2 square metres in size.
 Despite its diminutive size, the museum has a surprisingly large number of objects – over 2000 – and includes artworks, designs, and memorabilia in a macabre ode to the mystery and delight of Edgar Allan Poe.